-The more units you rent, the greater the likelihood that you will face property damage or a liability claim somewhere in your portfolio of properties.
+- Number of rental units covered: The more units you rent, the greater the likelihood that you will face property damage or a liability claim somewhere in your portfolio of properties.
 With this increase in risk, you likely need to purchase more coverage and insurers will be more likely to charge a higher premium.

 - Type of rental units covered: Insurers perceive different types and levels of risk for single-family homes, multi-family structures, apartment buildings, and commercial or office space.
-For example, the costs of repairing fire damage in an apartment building might be much higher than a multi-family home because more units could be affected and building code regulations are more stringent.
+For example, the costs of repairing fire damage in an apartment building might be much higher than in a multi-family home because more units could be affected and building code regulations are more stringent.
 These differences would lead to different premium rates for each.

 - Property age and condition: As with a standard homeowners policy, an insurer will want to know what condition a rental property is in before offering a quote.
-Units that are older or less well-maintained may create additional likelihood that an incident would cause damage.
-But even newer homes may have risk factors if they have been poorly built or maintained, and insurers will adjust price based on that.
+Units that are older or less well-maintained may create an increased likelihood that an incident would cause damage.
+But even newer homes may have risk factors if they have been poorly built or maintained, and insurers will adjust prices based on that.

 - High-risk features: Features like a gas stove, a wood-burning fireplace, or a swimming pool might be a selling point when attracting tenants, but they all increase the chance that the tenant or the property will experience harm leading to an insurance claim.
 These features are all likely to increase the landlord’s premiums.

-Features in the rental property that minimize risk to people and the property itself can help you save money on your landlord policy.
+- Safety and security features: Features in the rental property that minimize risk to people and the property itself can help you save money on your landlord policy.
 These might include sprinkler systems that mitigate potential fire damage, locks and alarm systems that deter break-ins or vandalism, or smart appliances that warn about potential malfunctions.

-Finding Cheap Landlord Insurance
+Finding Cheap Rental Property Insurance Companies

 Landlord insurance is an expense that can produce major savings when something goes wrong with a rental, but many landlords understandably want to minimize their costs when shopping for insurance.

 One way to do this is to look for insurance providers who offer bundles or multi-policy discounts that include other forms of insurance, such as commercial vehicle insurance or workers’ comp insurance.
-Solo landlords who are just renting one or two properties may be able to tie in their landlord coverage with personal policies for home or auto.
+Solo landlords who are just renting one or two properties may be able to tie in their landlord coverage with personal policies for home or auto insurance.
 Businesses managing multiple properties could try to find discounts by purchasing business insurance and landlord insurance from the same providers.
 Insurance agents for different providers will be able to tell you more specifically what types of bundles and discounts they offer.

 You can also consider the tradeoffs from different levels of coverage.
 Policies with higher out-of-pocket deductibles or lower coverage limits are usually more affordable in terms of premiums but can be more costly in the event of a claim.
 Similarly, a DP1 policy will usually cost less than the more comprehensive coverage available in a DP3.